MrGiovanni/MICCAI2020/README.md

 - Dataset size, how to ensure a reliable evaluation when data is small?
 Limited labeled data make both training and evaluating difficult.

 ### General comments:
 - I think supervised domain adaption (SDA) makes more sense than unsupervised domain adaptation (UDA).
 To evaluate the UDA, we have to collect a large amount of labeled data for the target task anyhow.
 If the annotation in the target domain cannot be avoided, why not train models in a supervised manner on these annotations?
 In this case, one may argue that we do not have a test set for the target task.
 It is true, but we all agree that supervised models are supposed to outperform UDA models in general, so we do not need an additional test set to approve this assumption.
 Instead of using the annotated data in the target task for evaluation purposes, I would directly employ it as an available annotation for supervised training.
-That's why I believe SDA makes more sense than UDA.

 ### Self-supervised learning A 5:30 AM - 6:00 AM CDT on Monday, 5 October

 * [x] Dual-task Self-supervision for Cross-Modality Domain Adaptation - Xue, Yingying; Feng, Shixiang; Zhang, Ya; Zhang, Xiaoyun; Wang, Yan-Feng, Cooperative Medianet Innovation Center, Shang hai Jiao Tong University

     - Dual-task: segmentation and edge detection tasks in the source domain.
     - In the target domain, edge consistency loss is applied.
     - Segmentation ground truth in the edge region of an object, especially in medical images, is usually wrong due to human error.
 Even two human experts cannot guarantee edge consistency during the annotation process.
 Do you think it is too restricted, or why do you think it is necessary to train models with this edge consistency loss?

 * [x] Dual-Teacher: Integrating Intra-domain and Inter-domain Teachers for Annotation-efficient Cardiac Segmentation - Li, Kang; Wang, Shujun; Yu, Lequan; Heng, Pheng-Ann, The Chinese University of Hong Kong

      - Utilize labeled source domain data (generating synthetic data by CycleGAN), labeled target domain data, and unlabeled target domain data (consistency loss).
      - Instead of two teachers helping one student, how about two teachers train jointly?
 The key question is: why do we need a student network as a bridge?
      - This consistency loss is very similar to Extreme Consistency (Fotedar et al. MICCAI 2020).
      - Since the labeled source domain should also fully annotated for segmenting the same object as the target domain, can I understand this work uses way more annotations than other baselines?
 For example, I have dataset A (source domain) consisting of 1,000 labeled images for lung segmentation, another dataset B (target domain) with 10 labeled images for lung segmentation.
 This method adapts labels from A to B so as to, somehow, merge two datasets.
 I think it is interesting to have a performance reference, in which the model is supervised trained on both datasets A and B, to demonstrate this domain adaptation benefits more than simply merging two datasets and training.

 * [x] Test-time Unsupervised Domain Adaptation - Varsavsky, Thomas; Orbes-Arteaga, Mauricio; Sudre, Carole H.; Graham, Mark S.; Nachev, Parashkev; Cardoso, M. Jorge, University College London

      - Supervised loss + adversarial loss (bringing two domains closer in the feature space) + paired consistency
      - I do not understand the conclusion of "a UDA model will perform better on the unlabeled scans it is trained on than those that are completely unseen."

 * [x] Self domain adapted network - He, Yufan; Carass, Aaron; Zuo, Lianrui; Dewey, Blake E.; Prince, Jerry L. johns hopkins university

     - To thoroughly validate the performance of domain adaptation, large annotated data is needed.
 With this in mind, why not we train a supervised model directly on this big labeled data?

 * [x] Entropy Guided Unsupervised Domain Adaptation for Cross-Center Hip Cartilage Segmentation from MRI - Zeng, Guodong; Schmaranzer, Florian; Lerch, Till D.; Boschung, Adam; Zheng, Guoyan; Burger, Jürgen; Gerber, Kate; Tannast, Moritz; Siebenrock, Klaus; Kim, Young-Jo; Novais, Eduardo N.; Gerber, Nicolas University of Bern

-    -
+    - Unsupervised domain adaption: image appearance adaptation (the one in the Fixed-Point GAN journal version) and feature alignment (learning domain invariant feature).
+    - Two discriminators: one for distinguishing feature maps between two domains, the other for distingishing entropy maps between two domains (this is new).
+What is the intuition behind entropy alignment?
+The purpose explained in the paper is to let model focus more on uncertain regions, but I cannot relate this purpose with the proposed methodology (align entropy maps between source and target domains).